zabir-nabil/picast/README.md

 > A lightweight fast data streaming library for raspberry pi in python.

+For images, TCP protocol is used, and for sensor data / other parameters UDP is used.

 ## Instructions

 1. **monitor no signal issues** https://howtoraspberrypi.com/raspberry-pi-hdmi-not-working/